 Our present robotic missions have found that there are resources on Mars to sustain human life, such as water beneath the surface.
 There are also other raw material resources necessary to construct the communities of the future on Mars without the need to send these raw materials from Earth.

 Now that water has been discovered on Mars, even though only in frozen form, it has enticed scientists to consider a mission that may have humans traveling to Mars and eventually inhabiting the planet.

-NASA is finalizing the experiments to assure the success of the long flight to Mars.
-It's all planned for the 2030s.
+NASA is finalizing the experiments to assure the success of the long flight to Mars.1

 More futuristic thoughts involve reaching out to more distant worlds.
 These missions would require advanced technology that we don’t have today.